UoMResearchIT/r-tidyverse-digital-humanities/_episodes/06-data-subsetting.md

 ~~~
 {: .output}

-The `which` function returns the indices of all `TRUE` elements of its argument.
-Remember that expressions evaluate before being passed to functions.
-Let's break
-this down so that its clearer what's happening.
+Let's break this down so that its clearer what's happening.

 First this happens: